Many of our property markets have been improving recently.

 Using neutral colours will always freshen up your home as well as potentially make small spaces seem bigger.

-One of the biggest differences between securing the best price and not comes down to selecting the right sales agent.
+One of the biggest differences between securing the best price and not coming down to selecting the right sales agent.

 That’s because if they are not familiar with the local area, they may struggle to advise you on the most likely selling price.